Sundaraja Sitharama Iyengar: Honors and recognition

-Iyengar is a Member of the European Academy of Sciences, Member of the European Academy of Arts and Sciences, a Life Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the Association of Computing Machinery (ACM), a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Society for Design and Process Science (SDPS), a Fellow of the National Academy of Inventors (NAI), Fellow of the Washington Academy of Sciences (WAS), and a Fellow of the American Institute for Medical and Biological Engineering (AIMBE).
-He has served on editorial boards of leading journals and on review panels for NSF, NIH, and the U.S. National Academies.
+Iyengar is a Fellow of several professional organizations, including the Institute of Electrical and Electronics Engineers (IEEE), the Association for Computing Machinery (ACM), the American Association for the Advancement of Science (AAAS), the National Academy of Inventors (NAI), and the American Institute for Medical and Biological Engineering (AIMBE).
+He is also a member of the European Academy of Sciences and the European Academy of Arts and Sciences.